 Some of the quarto texts closely match the wording of the same play in later quartos and the First Folio, but others vary drastically, offering different early versions of the same play.

 The first quartos of Shakespeare's plays appeared in 1594 and included Titus Andronicus, and Henry VI, Part 2 (as it is now titled).
 Some plays, such as Richard III and Henry IV, Part 1, appeared in multiple quarto editions, showing their popularity.

-A folio is a large book in which printed sheets are folded in half only once, creating two double-sided leaves, or four pages.
+A folio is a large book in which printed sheets are folded in half only once, creating two double-sided leaves or four pages.
 Folios were more expensive and far more prestigious than quartos.
-Shakespeare's friendly rival Ben Jonson had previously published his own writings, poems included, in a folio.
-The 1623 First Folio of Shakespeare, however, is the earliest folio consisting only of plays.
+Shakespeare's friendly rival Ben Jonson had previously published his own plays with his poems in a folio format book.
+The 1623 First Folio of Shakespeare, however, is the earliest folio consisting only of an author's plays.

+Shakespeare's plays, as printed in the First Folio and the early quartos, presented a challenge to later editors, in part because of the great variations between some quartos and the First Folio.
 In 1709, Nicholas Rowe, the first editor of Shakespeare's plays in the modern sense, added act and scene divisions to every play, introduced exits and entrances based on the sense of the text, and included lists of the characters, or dramatis personae.
-Following Rowe, a long line of major editors reapproached the plays in turn, each producing editions that reflected the scholarship and thinking of their time.
+Following Rowe, a long line of major editors produced editions of the plays that reflected the scholarship and thinking of their time.